rtmotiang/GruvboxDWM/README.md

 ```
 sudo pacman -S hsetroot
 ```
-# you can also use nitrogen as an alternative
+# you can also use nitrogen as an alternative (That's what I use)
 ```
 sudo pacman -S nitrogen
 ```